 How much does coworking cost?

-Typically, a coworking space will charge you a monthly fee – but what this fee actually is can vary massively depending on a number of factors.
+Typically, a coworking space will charge you a monthly fee – but how much this fee actually amounts to can vary massively depending on a number of factors.

-Because of this, it’s impossible for us to say exactly how much coworking is going to cost for you.
-But what we can do is give you a clearer idea of what it could cost you, by shedding light on the average costs of coworking – plus the factors that’ll influence your bill.
+But what we can do is give you a clearer idea of what it could cost you, by shedding light on the average costs of coworking – and explaining the factors that will impact your bill.

 This article will cover: